How does Morris Wilson Knepp Jacquette compare with other law firms?

 What should I do if I think that I have been injured by improper medical or hospital care?

-What should I do if I think a defective or malfunctioning product cased my injuries?
+What should I do if I think a defective or malfunctioning product caused my injuries?